stagedml/pylightnix/docs/Reference.md

 [DRefs](#pylightnix.types.DRef) also removes all their realizations.

 Currently Pylightnix makes no attempts to synchronize an access to the storage.
-Users are expected to take care of possible parallelization issues.
+In scenarious involving parallelisatin, users are expected to take care of possible parallelization issues.